-The theta-phi object selection mechanism OSM is preferred over an "R-phi" approach for NGAO LGS WFS because the naturally stable optical path length to the WFS is expected to reduce non-common-path (NCP) wavefront errors, and for commonality with the LO WFS OSM.
+The theta-phi Object Selection Mechanism (OSM) is preferred over an "R-phi" approach for NGAO LGS WFS because the naturally stable optical path length to the WFS is expected to reduce non-common-path (NCP) wavefront errors, and for commonality with the LO WFS OSM.

 The two flavors of Fixed Asterism LGS WFS differ only in the detailed ordering of components in the optical train, driven by packaging constraints on the on-axis LGS WFS.
-These sensors utilize a set of three fixed, but otherwise identical to the Patrolling LGS pick-off assemblies for the off-axis Fixed Asterism WFS, but not for the on-axis Fixed Asterism WFS.
+These sensors utilize a set of three fixed, but otherwise identical to the Patrolling LGS, pick-off assemblies for the off-axis Fixed Asterism WFS, but not for the on-axis Fixed Asterism WFS.

-The corresponding Zemax raytrace layouts of a Fixed Asterism LGS WFS and a Patrolling LGS WFS are shown in Figure 4and Figure 5respectively.
+The corresponding Zemax raytrace layouts of a Fixed Asterism LGS WFS and a Patrolling LGS WFS are shown in Figure 4 and Figure 5 respectively.

-Figure 3 - Schematic of the LGS WFS assembly showing detail of one Patrolling WFS channel, and the central and one 10"radius channel of the Fixed WFS.
+Figure 3 - Schematic of the LGS WFS assembly showing detail of one Patrolling WFS channel, the fixed central WFS channel and one fixed 10" radius channel.

 Figure 4 - Zemax layout of the entire optical train to a 10" radius Fixed Asterism LGS WFS CCD focal plane.
-The entrance window the NGAO cold enclosure is not shown.

-Figure 5 - Zemax layout of the entire optical train to a Patrolling Asterism LGS WFS CCD focal plane (shown at full 60" field radius).
-The entrance window the NGAO cold enclosure is not shown.
+Figure 5 Zemax layout of the entire optical train to a Patrolling Asterism LGS WFS CCD focal plane (shown at full 60" field radius).